pubnub/pic32-prod/README.md

 	PUBNUB_SOCKET_INITIALIZER

+  * (OPTIONAL) If you want SSL support, download CyaSSL, the CyaSSL SDK PIC32_cyassl_example and follow the attached MPLABx setup instructions.

 (multiple times if you want to use multiple PubNub context simultaneously).
 If you defined a custom TCP socket type of id 13, change the id in pubnubConfig.h.
 (If you aren't sure, you probably don't need to do this.)